FREQUENTLY ASKED QUESTIONS

 Do I need medical training to use one of your kits?

-No, but we encourage everyone to take a basic first aid & CPR class.
+No, but we encourage everyone to become a First Care Provider or, at the very least, take a basic first aid & CPR class.
 If you find yourself in a situation where you are unsure of exactly what to do, ask others if they have any medical training.
 Chances are good that someone will have some experience.
-To be on the safe side, here is a link to the American Red Cross’ Wilderness & Remote First Aid pocket guide:
+To be on the safe side, here are links to the CARE card and the American Red Cross’ Wilderness & Remote First Aid pocket guide:

 How many people can your kits treat?

-This question is wildly subjective due to the injuries encountered.
-For instance, all of our kits will treat 66 minor finger lacerations and all will treat a person with low blood sugar, chest pain, or minor aches and pains.
-However, moderate to severe trauma could result in the use of an entire kit regardless of manufacturer.
-Be leery of any first aid kit company that claims to cover 1-10 people or one gives you an hour rating!
+This question is a wildly subjective question due to the injuries that could be encountered.
+All of our recreational kits will treat low blood sugar, chest pain, & minor aches and pains but we pride ourselves on the fact that each kit has the ability to treat severe bleeding.
+Accidents happen, some minor and some major, and we refuse to offer any type of “false security” knowing that injuries involving severe trauma could result in the use of an entire kit!
+Be leery of any company that claims to cover a specific number of people or one that gives you an hour rating…yet only provide single doses of medications to treat a cardiac or severe allergy related emergencies!